tmforum-apis/TMF701_ProcessFlow/README.md

 # TMF701_ProcessFlow
 TM Forum Open APIs (Apache 2.0) Process Flow API

 The ProcessFlow API allows management of business process.
-It provided all required information to achieve business task requiring manual action:
+It provides all required information to achieve business task requiring manual action:

 *	A ProcessFlow will describe an orchestration of TaskFlow
-*	In event-based architecture the processFlow are triggered as conssequeence of event
+*	In event-based architecture the processFlow are triggered as consequence of event
 *	TaskFlow could be completed automatically (rules, event triggered, process delegation) or requiring manual action
 *	Operations on taskFlow allow to update taskFlow